aayushdutt/modrinth-collection-downloader/README.md

 - 🔄 **Smart Updates** - Updates existing mods by default (configurable)
 - 📊 **Detailed Statistics** - Comprehensive summary with separate tracking for mods and dependencies

+> Also check out my new project [mctui](https://github.com/aayushdutt/mctui) - the TUI launcher for Minecraft.
+Minimal, fast launcher with mod management and other batteries built in.

 ## 🚀 Quick Start

 ### Interactive oneliner